 On 19 April 1967, Major Thorsness led a flight of four F-105s from Takhli Air Base, Thailand, on a mission against the Xuan Mai army barracks and storage supply area 30 miles southwest of Hanoi.
 The rattlesnake tone in Major Thorsness' headset went off long before the flight reached the target, signaling that enemy missile crews were already warming up their SAM radars and searching for enemy aircraft.
-Directing two of his F-105s north, Thorsness' backseater, Captain Harold Johnson, detected several SAM sites in the area.
+Directing two of his F-105s north, Thorsness and his wingman stayed south, forcing enemy gunners to divide their attention.
+Thorsness' backseater, Captain Harold Johnson, detected several SAM sites in the area.
 Thorsness fired a Shrike missile at one of the sites, destroying it.
 He then flew through heavy AAA fire to silence another with cluster bombs.